 But why is that?

 Insurance companies take their data about all claims they’ve paid to date, at what age these clients were, and what has caused the claim.
 Based on this information, they then calculate the cost per every age bracket.
 Back in the day, the age brackets were in 5's.
 This subsequently meant that the price increase every year was marginal, however, on your anniversary, the price increase was substantial.
 This has lead many people to shop around.
-Therefore the insurers moved from the 5-year bracket to the 1-year bracket.
+Therefore most insurers moved from the 5-year bracket to the 1-year bracket.
 This has helped them to spread the premium increase and perhaps lose fewer clients than before.

 The second rating factor is your location.
 Same as with your car insurance, the address where you live is also a rateable factor.
 There is a simple explanation for this.
 Private hospitals and doctors are also renting the premises where they operate their business from.
 This affects the price of the treatment they provide and, subsequently, the cost of your policy.